 The downside is the film is firmly slotted into the art house circuit.
 Unless your local multiplex is liberally-minded, you’ll have to seek it out.
 Just don’t take your kids along.

-- Star rating: Four and a half
+- Star rating: Four

 - Cast: Tom Sweet, Robert Pattison, Bérénice Bejo, Yolanda Moreau